 - Have lived in the European Economic Area for 3 years consecutively

 - Are genuinely interested in learning about what we do and the role you’re applying for.

-Our opportunities open each June for a September start, offering different apprenticeships at different ITV sites each year.
-We’ll have loads more information on our social media platforms to help you choose the best role for you.
-To keep up to date with our apprenticeship news and other opportunities, like our ITV Careers Facebook page, follow us on Twitter @ITVCareers and check out our ITVentrycareers Instagram.
+Our opportunities open each Spring for an Autumn start and you’ll need to apply ITVJobs.com website.
+When they’re live, we’ll post loads more information on our social media platforms to help you choose the best role for you so keep an eye on our ITV Careers Facebook page, follow us on Twitter @itvCareers and check out our itventrycareers page on Instagram.